7:00 PM - 9:00 PM 8th Grade Chorus Concert @ Springton

 PA Teacher of the Year

-Mrs. Phoebe mathematics teacher, was selected as Springton Lake’s nominee for Pennsylvania Teacher of the Year for 2017.
+Mrs. Phoebe Simmington, mathematics teacher, was selected as Springton Lake’s nominee for Pennsylvania Teacher of the Year for 2017.
 Mrs. Simmington was selected by her colleagues as an exemplar for outstanding teaching, care and compassion for her students, and professionalism in all aspects of her work.
 Mrs. Simmington will now begin the rigorous application process in the hope of being named Pennsylvania’s top teacher for 2017.
 Please join me in congratulating Mrs. Simmington and wishing her the very best of luck.

 Other nominees include Diane Imburgia from Glenwood, Ron Frank from Indian Lane and Sandra Lin from Penncrest High School.